-Dr. Dustin Sulak is the founder and director of Integr8 Health, a network of holistic health clinics specializing in cannabis therapeutics with offices in Maine and Massachusetts.
+Dr. Dustin Sulak is the founder and director of Integr8 Health, a network of holistic health clinics specializing in cannabis therapeutics with offices in Maine.
 His educational work is featured on Healer.com, a free online patient information resource.
 This article is adapted from a recent talk given by Dr. Sulak in Portland, Maine, where he discussed the staggering scope of opioid abuse in America and explored a neglected treatment option for opioid addiction: medical cannabis.

 Dr. Sulak: The United States is in the midst of an opioid addiction crisis.
 How big is this problem?
 Forty-four people in the United States die every day from prescription opioid overdose; the number increases to 78 every day when we include heroin.
 Almost 7,000 people are treated in emergency rooms in the United States every day for misuse of a prescription opioid.

 In 2010, one in 20 people over the age of 12 used opioid medications non-medically or had used it other than as prescribed.
 Between 1999 and 2010, the sales of prescription opioids quadrupled, and so did the rate of opioid overdose deaths.
 Enough opioids were prescribed in 2010 to give a one-month supply of 5mg of hydrocodone every four hours to every adult in the United States.

 And since then the problem has only gotten worse.
 One in three prescriptions filled for opioids are currently being abused.
 The estimated cost of opioid abuse is $56 billion per year.
 Baby boomers are four times more likely to abuse opioids than millennials.
 In terms of geography, the states with the worst opioid addiction problem are in the South.
 But Maine is following closely behind in rates of opioid prescriptions that are filled.